Generated at: 2026-07-01 03:58:45

 Kase

 We are also utilizing it from a marketing perspective.
-Based on the business card data collected in mSonar, we conduct email campaigns and have branches approach customers who have shown interest.
+Based on the business card data collected in mSonar, we conduct email campaigns and have our branches approach customers who have shown interest.
 Contact information that was previously underutilized has now led to new sales approaches and strengthened relationships.

 Future Outlook